excaliburjs/excaliburjs.github.io/content/docs/quickstart.md

 ### Hello Excalibur: Building Breakout!

-Thats cool, but lets make something more interesting on the screen.
+That's cool, but let's make something more interesting on the screen.

-To do this Excalibur uses a primitive called an `Actor`, and places them into a `Scene`.
+To do this Excalibur uses a primitive called an `Actor`, and places actors into a `Scene`.
 Think of actors like you would the actors in a play.
 Actors are the primary way to draw things to the screen.

 > ProTip&trade; Actors must be added to a scene to be drawn or updated! `game.addChild(actor)` Will add an actor to the current scene.